terryyz/X-Repo2Run/README.md

    - Better dependency resolution in complex cases
    - Can be enabled with the `--use-uv` flag

-You can choose the dependency system that works best for your use case.

 ## Directory Structure

 When processing repositories, Repo2Run creates the following directory structure: